Introduction

 - Sheathing and weather protection

-This is when the addition visibly takes shape.
+This is when the addition visibly takes shape and when correct tie-ins prevent long-term issues like leaks and settling cracks.

 Weeks 12–13: Mechanical, Electrical & Plumbing